 - Improved response times with mobile tools and notifications.

 A 2012 survey by Service Works Group among users of facilities management software found that more than 80 percent of respondents said CAFM had saved them money and 91 percent said it made facilities management more efficient.
 Seventy-seven percent said their CAFM solution gave them the benefits they had thought it would.

 Another trend working in favor of CAFM and IWMS is the Internet of Things (IoT) in which devices, equipment, and sensors are connected to the Internet.
 This phenomenon is growing quickly because it allows machines to communicate and facilitates rapid information exchange.
 As a result, more components and sensors are being made with connectivity, and their prices are becoming more affordable.
-Research firm Gartner predicts that 6.4 billion connected “things” will be in use in 2016, up 30 percent from 2015, and the number will reach 20.8 billion by 2020.

 “Overall, the growth of the CAFM market seems to be a result of advancing technology coupled with corporations’ desires to make the most of their physical offices and facilities.
 After years of use, business leaders see the long-term value of managing facilities in a strategic way using software.
 Other factors, such as increased regulations on energy consumption and outsourcing of FM services, adds to this growth,” said Taylor Short, a Market Researcher that covers CAFM at Software Advice (a Gartner company).